and-rewsmith/snntorch/paper_outline.md

 - **Results:** Gen1 yields large speedups vs Leaky with manageable memory tradeoffs; **Gen2 scales better than StateLeaky at long seqlens** and wins decisively on **NTM Associative Recall**.

 - **Takeaway:** snnTorch now supports a Gen1→Gen2 SSM pathway that enables long-context SNN training and introduces associative-memory sequence models in a spiking setting.
+Comment A.: Should we quantify "large speedups" in abstract? e.g., "10-100x at T=1024”?
+Comment A.: Consider mentioning neuromorphic deployment angle earlier?

 ### 1. Intro